expresstechsoftware/connect-learndash-discord-addon/README.txt

 4) Send custom welcome message when student joins the server.

-5) Send custom welcome message when student completes a course.
+5) Send custom message when student completes a course.

-6) Send custom welcome message when student completes a lesson.
+6) Send custom message when student completes a lesson.

-7) Send custom welcome message when student completes a topic.
+7) Send custom message when student completes a topic.

-8) Send custom welcome message when student completes a quiz.
+8) Send custom message when student completes a quiz.

-9) Send custom welcome message when assignment is approved.
+9) Send custom message when assignment is approved.

 == Installation ==